Building care infrastructure and economic equity

 Ending gender-based and carceral violence

 “We need to better integrate the domestic violence efforts with our court system.
 I know that we have victim witness advocates, but I think we need to do a better job of integrating the voices of domestic violence victims in the court process.
 I'm not sure that we're doing enough on that, but I supported funding for domestic violence prevention programs.
 I would continue to do that.
 I consider it a high priority in terms of helping protect women.
 I voted a few days ago to retain the red flag law.
 And I also voted a few days ago to try to prevent an expansion of gun rights to some felons.
-I think we need to do a lot more at the federal and state level to take guns out of the hands of felons.
-[We need] to make sure that if you don't have the right to have a gun, that you don't have a gun.”
+I think we need to do a lot more at the federal and state level to take guns out of the hands of felons.”

 “I think we need to do a better job of integrating the voices of domestic violence victims in the court process.”